 FLCC's online learning offers you a flexible and convenient way to reach your educational goals.
 With this option, you can pursue your A.S. in Computer Science completely online.
 Learn more about FLCC online learning.

 Upon completion of this degree program, students will be able to:

-Resources: A wide variety of software packages and peripherals are available to support classroom instruction, and through our library, students have on-line access to respected research databases such as Lexis Nexis, Expanded Academic Index, Medline, and others.
+Resources: A wide variety of software packages and peripherals are available to support classroom instruction.
+Through FLCC's library, you will have on-line access to respected research databases such as LexisNexis, Expanded Academic Index, Medline, and others.
 In addition to classroom and lab experience, you may:

 Salary: According to the Occupational Outlook Handbook, the median annual wage for computer systems analysts was $79,680 in May 2012.
 Salary levels vary depending on the industry segment, geographic region, and level of education and experience attained.

 As a Computer Science major, if you meet specific award criteria, you will be eligible for the Brenda S. (Brockman) Beck Memorial Scholarship.
 For information on this scholarship, contact the FLCC Foundation.